 - the department that owns or manages the space (e.g., residential college office, Dwight Hall, Cultural Center, Chaplain’s Office, etc.)

 Individual venues may also be covered by specific safety polices.
 You should work with Undergraduate Production to make sure you are abiding by the safety policies of all relevant stakeholders.

 - The use of drugs or alcohol in any theater by cast, crew, or audience is strictly forbidden and may be grounds for individual expulsion from the theater and/or immediate termination of the production’s use of the theater.

 - No use of stage weapons or staged combat of any kind is allowed, in rehearsal or performance, without the express written permission of the Office of Undergraduate Production.
 Requests for the use of stage weapons and/or staged combat must be made to the Undergraduate Production office at least six weeks prior to the first performance date.
-Additional regulations may be found in the Staged Combat and Staged Weapons Policy.
+Additional regulations may be found in the Prop Weapon and Staged Combat Policy.